Signed in as:

 Your Own

-Give baby 5 rescue breaths
+Give the baby 5 rescue breaths

-Your Mouth to babies mouth and nose
+Your Mouth to the baby's mouth and nose

 Lift your head between each breath